Exploring Population Landscapes: 3D Maps of Egypt and Germany

 ncol =floor(size*h_ratio))

-function from the rayshader package.
+With the data prepared, Rayshader takes the stage, turning our matrix into a 3D plot using the plot_3d() function from the rayshader package.
 The following snippet of code illustrates how the matrix was transformed into a digital elevation model, which then served as the canvas for our 3D plot.
-Parameters such as zscale
+Parameters such as zscale, solid, and shadowdepth determine the visual characteristics of the plot, such as the elevation scaling and shadow effects.
+Camera angles were adjusted by render_camera() to provide the best view.

 # Create 3D Plot using Rayshader